armbian/documentation/docs/User-Guide_Getting-Started.md

  * boot from SD, system on SATA / USB
  * boot from eMMC / NAND, system on eMMC/NAND
  * boot from eMMC / NAND, system on SATA / USB / NVME
  * Boot from SPI - system on SATA, USB or NVMe
  * Install/Update the bootloader on SD/eMMC
- * Install/Update the bootloader on special eMMC partition'
+ * Install/Update the bootloader on special eMMC partition
  * Install/Update the bootloader on SPI Flash
  * Install system to UEFI disk